Dashboard Phase 1 Introduction

 What This Week Does

-Week 1 isn't about learning new skills.
+The Launchpad isn't about learning new skills.
 It's about recognizing the ones you already have.
 It's about destroying the myths that have been holding you back.
 And it's about seeing proof that you're far more capable than you've been giving yourself credit for.

 Module 1: Deep Self-Assessment